If you are bringing a claim against your employer for things like unfair dismissal, or unlawful discrimination or equal pay we can help.

 - More involved cases of unfair dismissal where the hearing lasts for two to three days are likely to cost £15,000 to £25,000 plus VAT.

-- Discrimination claims tend to be take longer to prepare for hearing, and the hearing itself is often longer.
-As a guide, the hearing of a case of medium legal complexity is likely to involve a hearing of four to five days, and involve costs of £35,000 to £45,000 plus VAT.
+- Discrimination claims tend to take longer to prepare for hearing, and the hearing itself is often longer.
+As a guide, the hearing of a case of medium legal complexity is likely to involve a hearing of four to five days, and involve costs of £40,000 to £50,000 plus VAT.

 Do I have to commit to the full cost ‘up front’?